JBouman/angular-masonry-directive/README.md

 angular-masonry-directive
 =========================

+This is a fork of https://github.com/klederson/angular-masonry-directive.

-A very simple and 100% compatible masonry directive for AngularJS ... do you know how to use masonry?
-Good!
-You know how to use this
+A very simple and 100% compatible masonry directive for AngularJS.

 This directive is meant for the raw masonry lib and not the jQuery one.